overture-stack/score/docs/overview.md

 2. Generating time-limited pre-signed URLs for object access
 3. Facilitating secure data transfer between clients and object storage

-Score specializes in data transfer, while its companion application, Song, manages metadata independently from object storage concerns.

 ![Score Arch](./assets/scoreArch.svg 'Score Architecture Diagram')

+As part of the larger Overture.bio software suite, Score is typically used with multiple other services including:

+- **Song:** A metadata management service made to manage file metadata independently from object storage concerns.
+- **Score Client:** A command line tool to streamline interactions with Scores REST API endpoints
+- **Keycloak:** The authorization and authentication service used to provided OAuth2 authentication for Score

 ## Key Features